jecnua/opentofu-aws-kubernetes/README.md

 cloud-init.
 This means some architectural choices are defined in there and they can't be modified.

 Obviously this can be fixed, just fork and PR into this :)

-## Regenerate docs

-The script "regenerate.sh" is used to refresh the dependencies and the params file.
-It should be run it after any parameter change or when new resources are added.

-    ./regenerate.sh
-    k8s: params regenerated

-You need to install _terraform-docs_:

-    go get github.com/segmentio/terraform-docs